Table of Contents

 - GNU IceCat - The GNU version of Firefox, which you obviously have to build yourself.

-- MyPal - Mozilla Firefox 68 fork, intended to maintain support for Windows XP.
+- MyPal - Mozilla Firefox 68 fork, intending to maintain support for Windows XP.

 Blink/WebKit browsers